tobac-project/tobac/doc/index.rst

 Version 1.5 of tobac and the major enhancements that came with that version are currently under review in Geoscientific Model Development:

-Sokolowsky, G. A., Freeman, S. W., Jones, W. K., Kukulies, J., Senf, F., Marinescu, P. J., ... & van den Heever, S. C. (2023). tobac v1.
-5: Introducing Fast 3D Tracking, Splits and Mergers, and Other Enhancements for Identifying and Analysing Meteorological Phenomena.
-EGUsphere, 2023, 1-37. https://egusphere.copernicus.org/preprints/2023/egusphere-2023-1722/
+Sokolowsky, G. A., Freeman, S. W., Jones, W. K., Kukulies, J., Senf, F., Marinescu, P. J., Heikenfeld, M., Brunner, K. N., Bruning, E. C., Collis, S. M., Jackson, R. C., Leung, G. R., Pfeifer, N., Raut, B. A., Saleeby, S. M., Stier, P., and van den Heever, S. C.: tobac v1.5: Introducing Fast 3D Tracking, Splits and Mergers, and Other Enhancements for Identifying and Analysing Meteorological Phenomena, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-1722, 2023.

 The project is currently being extended by several contributors to include additional workflows and algorithms using the same structure, syntax, and data formats.